melzayet/ais-design-guide/README.md

 ### Resource Organization and Centricity

-- Consideration: Will I have one central Integration environment (subscription) or will I push some integrations down to app or business teams?
+- Consideration: Will I have one central Integration team/environment(subscription) or will I push some integrations down to app or business teams?

 - There are pro/cons to each direction: